ericchang707/Search/README.md

 There is a `search_basic_tests.py` file and a `search_romania_tests.py` file to help you along the way.
 Your searches should be executed with minimal runtime and memory overhead.

 We will be using an undirected network representing a map of Romania (and an optional Atlanta graph used for the Race!).

-#### Grading

-Points for each section are awarded based on finding the correct path and by evaluating the number of nodes explored.
-To track the number of times a node is explored during the search, the `ExplorableGraph` wrapper is used on the networkx Graph class.
-Every time you process a node, by calling `graph[node]` or `graph.neighbors(node)`, the count for that node increases by one.
-You will need to use one of these methods to add a node's neighbors to the search queue, just be careful not to call it unnecessarily throughout your code.
-We have created the `graph.get_edge_weight(u, v)` method to be used to access edge weights between two nodes, `u` and `v`.
-All other normal `networkx` Graph operations can be performed.

 #### Visualizing the Atlanta graph: